mmisw/orr-ont/DEPLOYMENT.md

 Please note, this is a minimal setup for running your ORR instance.
-Of course, there are several aspects to consider and put in place toward a production environment including making your ORR instance visible to the world (se below), re-starting containers, reflecting image updates, logging, backups, etc.
+Of course, there are several aspects to consider and put in place toward a production environment including making your ORR instance visible to the world (see below), re-starting containers, reflecting image updates, logging, backups, etc.
 Please check with your sysadmin.